Data Management skill

 CREATE TABLE fact_orders (

-order_id BIGINT PRIMARY KEY,
+order_id BIGINT PRIMARY KEY, -- header grain ⇒ order_id is unique

-customer_key INT REFERENCES dim_customers(customer_key),
+customer_key INT NOT NULL REFERENCES dim_customers(customer_key),

-date_key INT REFERENCES dim_dates(date_key),
+order_date_key INT NOT NULL REFERENCES dim_dates(date_key),

 );